 Register of Systems

 The data we collect and in what way

 We collect contact information of people who get in touch with the Charity.
 This includes basic information, such as their name, email address, phone number, and work address.
 It would be nothing more than what was shared with us in their email signature.

 This information is stored in Google Contacts, our address book, and on Salesforce, our CRM.

 Personal data for individuals who make contact with us is processed on the basis of legitimate interest.

 In addition to their contact information, grant applicants are required to give a bit more information about themselves.
 Given the nature of the work being funded, these applications could contain information related to employment status, previous work history, or medical diagnoses.

-Applications are written down on a Word document which is stored on Google Drive.
+Applications are written down on a Word document or a Google Form, which is stored on Google Drive.
 The data of grant applicants is processed using consent, obtained from them during their application.

 Successful applicants are required to give us bank details to allow for a money transfer.
 This may be a personal bank account.

-This information is also stored on a Google Drive.
+This information is also stored on Google Drive.